tensorflow/tfx/docs/guide/cli.md

 There are several [flags](#flags) in tfx CLI. `-`(hyphen) or `_`(underscore) can be used to specify long flags.
 For example, you can specify a pipeline name using either `--pipeline_name <name>` or `--pipeline-name <name>`.
-Note that flags were expressed only using underscores for brevity in this document.
+Note that flags were expressed only using underscores in most cases for brevity.

 ## Commands